simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 Analysts utilizing `cwrap 3.0` must baseline their specific hardware environment against these thresholds before attempting to track microsecond-level regressions.

+### 8.2.
+Proposed Validation Methodology: The eBPF User-Space Tax
+To empirically prove the superiority of strictly user-space, AST-injected telemetry on deterministic hardware (ARM), the following isolation experiment is proposed to measure the true physical cost of legacy observability architectures.

+**The Hypothesis:** While eBPF `uprobes` are acceptable on legacy x86 hardware where the 1.5-microsecond context-switch penalty is masked by inherent micro-architectural noise (SMT collisions, micro-op translation), deploying user-space eBPF on highly deterministic ARM environments destroys the physical advantages of the silicon.

+**The Methodology:**
+1.  **Baseline Generation (cwrap 3.0):** Execute a localized C++ hot-path (e.g., tight vector math) instrumented exclusively with `cwrap 3.0`.
+By leveraging native AArch64 `isb` memory fences and reading the `CNTVCT_EL0` hardware timer, we establish a perfectly flat, $O(1)$ latency graph demonstrating the expected 1% to 2% hardware jitter floor.
+2.  **The Injection:** While `cwrap 3.0` continues to monitor the baseline execution, attach a standard eBPF `uprobe` via `bpftrace` to a function within the exact same hot-path.
+3.  **The Trap Measurement:** The OS kernel will dynamically rewrite the target C++ instruction with an ARM `BRK` exception, forcing a Ring 3 -> Ring 0 -> Ring 3 context switch.

+**The Objective:**
+Because `cwrap 3.0` maintains constant-time execution outside the eBPF trap boundary, it acts as an uncompromised observer.
+The resulting telemetry will isolate the exact nanosecond penalty of the kernel boundary crossing, explicitly exposing how user-space eBPF compromises deterministic execution pipelines.

 ---

 ## 9. The Real-Time Kernel Polygraph (PREEMPT_RT & NOHZ_FULL)